 Rainbow Rider was established December 1, 1994, by a joint powers agreement among Douglas, Grant, Pope, Stevens, and Traverse Counties.
 Operations did not begin until 1995.
 The agreement was established to provide a coordinated service delivery and funding source for public transportation for the mutual benefit of each of the joint participants.
 The joint powers agreement remains in force until any single county notifies the other parties of its intentions to withdraw, at least 90 days before the termination takes effect.
 The remaining counties may agree to continue the agreement with the remaining counties as members.
 Grant County terminated its membership in Rainbow Rider on May 31, 1999.
+On January 1, 2011, Grant County rejoined Rainbow Rider as a full voting member.

 Control is vested in the Rainbow Rider Transit Board (Board).
 The Board consists of two members from each county.
-The members of the Board are appointed by the County Commissioners of the county they represent.
+The members of the Board are appointed by the County Commissioners of the counties they represent.
 Members of the Board serve an annual term and may be reappointed by their respective county boards.